Melting butter potatoes

 • Serve with sauce: The butter potatoes don’t need a sauce because they’re stand-alone fabulous, but you can instantly change their flavor profile with one.
 Try dipping them in ranch, pesto, roasted red pepper sauce, horseradish sauce, barbecue sauce, ketchup, chimichurri, etc.

-How to make Melting Potatoes
+How to make this Butter Potatoes Recipe

 Are you ready to see just how easy these magical, melting morsels are to make?
 Roasting the butter potatoes at high heat ensures they get nice and caramelized on the outside, then finishing with broth allows the potatoes to absorb the liquid, making the insides extra moist and tender.